vladrotaru1991/Ctrl_Alt_Pumn_Write-ups/Crypto/The Haunted Mansion/README.md

 Give up, move to the next.
 Values stand out as possible Hexadecimal encoded values for letters.
 Try this and get REHSU.
 Reverse that to get USHER.
 Good singer
 Take a break.
 Think that maybe there's a link between the words.
 The Rene DESCARTES hint might be specific.
-Google Rene Descartes House Usher
+Like the "dripping numbers 6 and 4" in the first one.
+Notice a DES cypher in https://emn178.github.io/online-tools/.
+Try it again Try multiple options but it did not work.
-Find "The fall of the House of Usher" by Edgar Allan Poe Try "House of Usher".
+Another colleague tried the same but on https://encode-decode.com/des-encrypt-online/, where it just worked Try "House of Usher".
 It fails.
 Give up again.
-Use hints.
 Try HOUSEOFUSHER

 ## Vulnerability / Idea